matanolabs/matano/README.md

 - Instantly search for matches to IOCs across your data lake using standardized fields.
 - Write detections-as-code using Python to detect suspicious behavior & create contextualized alerts.
 - Easier to use cloud-native open source SIEM alternative for detection & response.
-- ECS-compatible severless alternative to ELK / Elastic Security stack.
+- ECS-compatible serverless alternative to ELK / Elastic Security stack.

 ## ✨ Integrations